thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 ![IBM Cloud Container Registry and the IBM Cloud Cluster information](images/toolchain-06.png)

-_Note:_ If you change the Kubernetes namespace name, you need to be aware that you have to know the image pull secret credentials to access a container registry.
+_Note:_ If you change the Kubernetes namespace name, you need to be aware of the image pull secret credentials to access a container registry.
 For more details please visit the following pages.

 * [Documentation on IBM Cloud](https://cloud.ibm.com/docs/containers?topic=containers-images)
 * [Documentation on Kubernetes](https://kubernetes.io/docs/concepts/containers/images/)